yaoghh21/Advanced-Lane-Line-Finding---Final-Project/README.md

 * Note: Make sure you use the correct grayscale conversion depending on how you've read in your images.
 Use cv2.COLOR_RGB2GRAY if you've read in an image using mpimg.imread().
 Use cv2.COLOR_BGR2GRAY if you've read in an image using cv2.imread().'

+# Rubric points
+Here I will consider the Rubric points individually and describe how I addressed each point in my implementation

+# Camera Calibration
+1. Briefly describe how you computed the camera matrix and distortion coefficients.
+Provide an example of a distortion corrected calibration image

+The code for this step is contained in the first two code cells in the iPython Jupyter codebok